openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 =================================

-Additional management and configuration of the teams application can be done through the main Team application tab in the learner experience, and is detailed in :ref:`12.4<CA_Teams_Overview>` Using the Teams application.
+Additional management and configuration of the teams application can be done through the main Team application tab in the learner experience, and is detailed in :ref:`12.4.1 Using the Teams application<Teams Setup>`.

 .. _Reordering and deleting custom pages: